confidential-computing/governance/TAC/Meetings/2022/2022-09-22/CCC-TAC-Minutes-2022-09-22.md

 **Budget Review**

-   * DT discussed GB request to look into funding travel for speakers
+   * DT discussed Governing Board request to look into funding travel for speakers
        * **ACTION:** [Kurt] "Consortium IT Services and Collab Tools" budget item - determine if 100K is available to move to funding travel for select conference attendees

 **Outreach committee**